Have questions about Victoza®?

 How is Victoza® different from other treatments for type 2 diabetes?

-Victoza® is an injectable medicine used to treat type 2 diabetes, but it is not insulin.
-It is used along with healthy eating and staying active to help keep blood sugar under control.
+Victoza® is an injectable medicine used to help lower blood sugar in adults with type 2 diabetes, but it is not insulin.
+It is used along with healthy eating habits and exercise to help keep blood sugar under control.

 What can I expect when I start taking Victoza®?